Spouses and minor unmarried children of US citizens receive K-3 and K-4 nonimmigrant visas, respectively.

 If you are ineligible for the visa, you will be notified by the consular officer and they will advise you if you have a waiver of ineligibility.

 Who is eligible for a K-3 visa?

-- Be duly married to the foreign spouse.
+- Being married to an alien spouse.

 Can spouses of a permanent resident apply for a K-3 visa?

 No, the K-3 visa is only available to legal spouses of US citizens.

 Can I work on a K-3 visa?